 Community members do NOT need to register.
 Just show up for the sessions that interest you.
 (Every Wednesday, 5:15 – 6:30, Vet School Classroom 6).

 Some class sessions will focus on student presentations, giving them the opportunity to explain the science of cancer in lay language.
-A full schedule will be available soon.

 Several sessions will feature guest speakers.
 Here’s a tentative lineup: